TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We should really review spectator thoroughly, especially with regards to what happens during disconnects or hard re-predictions
+- Rare crashes on disconnects of other people
+	- Maybe some untimely payload comes in after removed_player is handled?
+		- and we assume that the player still exists within the scene?
+	- untimely payloads aren't just limited to avatars, we still have pings for example
+	- spectator fucks up?

 - Upgrade the server!!!!
 It has the old map

 - Research chat messages sometimes not working